DarrelASandbox/playground-java/abdul-bari/README.md

 A mutex (mutual exclusion) is a locking mechanism used to synchronize access to a resource.
 In Java, the `java.util.concurrent.locks.Lock` interface provides more advanced locking capabilities than the `synchronized` keyword, like reentrant locks via `ReentrantLock`.

+If the mutex variable is set to zero, then it is free and unoccupied.
+When one thread finishes its time period, another thread cannot access the object because the mutex will no longer be zero.
+A second thread can access the object if and only if the mutex returns to zero.

+For every shared resource, there should be a lock that is applied by the thread itself.
+In this context, the threads are responsible for mutual exclusion.
+Mutexes are ineffective if the threads overlap each other because the first thread has not locked the mutex.

 ```java
 Lock lock = new ReentrantLock();
 lock.lock();